samsonasik/zf2rapid/docs/tutorial-create-module.md

     $ zf2rapid create-module Shop

-The following tasks are executed when creating a new project:
+The following tasks are executed when creating a new module:

  * Create module path
  * Create module class